 Of all the finds on History’s The Curse of Oak Island, perhaps none has sparked as much debate as the “lead cross” found during Season Five by detectorist Gary Drayton at Smith’s Cove on the island.

-The cross, which has been spuriously linked to the Knights Templar by the show, is of lead construction and has been dated as being pre-columbian, likely French in origin.
-The existence of the cross has led to speculation of medieval voyage’s to Canada by the Knight’s Templar and even that the cross is a representation of Phoenician Goddess Tanit.
+The cross, which has been spuriously linked to the Knights Templar by the show, is of lead construction and has been dated as being pre-Columbian, likely French in origin.
+The existence of the cross has led to speculation of medieval voyages to Canada by the Knight’s Templar and even that the cross is a representation of Phoenician Goddess Tanit.

-Showing a collection of tie-off cleats at a naval museum in Alabama, the examples would appear completely in-line with the cross found on Oak Island.
+Allegedly showing a collection of tie-off cleats at a naval museum in Alabama, the examples would appear completely in-line with the cross found on Oak Island.